mjoppich/bioGUI/doc/biogui_idea.rst

 Make sure to use ``nc`` to send the content, as this will not work on Mac OS otherwise.
 In order to customize the template inbetween the ``EOF``, bash variables to be replaced must be written as ``${var-name}``.
 This conflicts with how *bioGUI* expects variables.
-Therefore make sure to escape the backslaash where you want to access variables in the *bioGUI* template!
+Therefore, make sure to escape the backslaash where you want to access variables in the *bioGUI* template!

 bioGUI Templates
 ================